obsidian-community/obsidian-hub/06 - Inbox/Sprout.md

 ## Features

 - **FSRS scheduler** for spaced repetition
-- **Card types**: basic, cloze, multiple choice,and image occlusion
+- **Card types**: basic, cloze, multiple choice and image occlusion
 - **Inline editor** for creating and editing cards
 - **Card browser** with search and filtering
 - **Bulk-edit tools** for managing multiple cards